How to find your VAT certificate online in 3 easy steps

 Your certificate includes:

-• Registration date: When your VAT obligations began
+- Registration date: when your VAT obligations began

 Why do you need a VAT certificate?

 Your VAT certificate proves your business is registered for VAT.
-You may need to show it to suppliers or customers.
-It also includes your VAT number, which you must add to all VAT invoices.
+It also contains your VAT number, which you must include on all VAT invoices by law.

 How to find your VAT certificate online